septum/dioscuri/README.md

 ## Roadmap

+The current focus for this project is being able to browse through the hypertext files.

-- [ ] Add edit capabilities to the address/request
+- [ ] Add a functional address bar
-- [ ] Add interaction with both gemini and other protocol links
+- [ ] Add interaction with links (gemini or otherwise)
-- [ ] Implement essential window functionality
-- [ ] Improve overall user experience
-- [ ] Render gemtext appropiately

 ## Inspired by